aniket-bhadra/kubernetes-container-orchestration/notes.md

 Minikube = A single computer (your laptop) running a mini Kubernetes cluster (Control Plane + Worker Node together) inside a virtual machine.
 It’s great for learning and development.

-Minikube = One machine (laptop/VMs) running both Control Plane + Worker Node.
+Minikube = One machine (laptop/VMs) running both Control Plane + Worker Node. so in 1 node both control plane & worker node runs & docker container run time pre installed.

+Minikube can simulate multi-node clusters on a single machine.
+By default, Minikube starts with 1 node.

 Kind = Similar to Minikube, but instead of using a virtual machine, it uses Docker containers on your laptop to create the mini Kubernetes cluster.Kind uses Docker containers to simulate the whole Kubernetes cluster.Each container can be a Control Plane node or a Worker Node.